Mojolicious::Guides - Mojolicious guide to the galaxy

 We are constantly working on new documentation, follow us on GitHub or join the official IRC channel

 If you are new to Perl, we recommend Learn Perl in 2 hours 30 minutes for a quick introduction, or the Modern Perl book, freely available in many formats.
 Both are excellent introductions to the language.
 For more books and documentation, check out learn.perl.org.

-A fast and fun way to get started developing web applications with Mojolicious is the Mojolicious::Lite tutorial.
-This micro web framework is only a thin wrapper around the normal web framework, so almost everything you learn here also applies to full Mojolicious applications.
+A fast and fun way to get started developing web applications with Mojolicious.
+The tutorial introduces the Mojolicious::Lite micro web framework, which is only a thin wrapper around the full web framework.
 The simplified notation introduced in the tutorial is commonly used throughout the guides and is therefore considered a prerequisite, you should definitely take a look!

 Simple and fun introduction to the Mojolicious router.

 Generating content with the Mojolicious renderer.

 Become a part of the ongoing Mojolicious development.